 There are some longer tours that include Cordoba and/or Caceres.
 The trip normally starts out with a tour bus but makes the return journey by AVE:

-- Two-Day Trip to Seville with Stop in Cordoba
+- Two-Day Trip: Seville with Stop in Cordoba

-- Two-Day Trip to Seville and Stop in Caceres
+- Two-Day Trip: Seville with Stop in Caceres

 - Three-Day Trip: Seville, Caceres and Cordoba